matthewrossi/seapp/script/README.md

 ```

 To avoid the specification of every parameter everytime the script is run
-it is possible to specify their default values within the configuration files:
+it is possible to set their default values within the following configuration files:

 - `.unsigned_apk_path`:   path to the unsigned apk
 - `.signed_apk_path`:     path to the signed apk
 - `.policy_default_path`: path to the policy module directory
 - `.signer`:              path to the keystore used to sign the APK

-NOTE: the configuration files need to be within the directory where the
+NOTE: the configuration files need to be placed within the directory where the
 script is run.

 ## [backup.sh](backup.sh)